dechros/intervalMap/README.md

-# thinkCellInterview
+# intervalMap
-This project is an example of Thinkcell Interview.
+This project is an interval map type library for C++ language.